COMP2150-24s1/level-design-assessment-NotIrfanXD/README.md

 While remaking Section 1, I came up with the idea of showing the player the keydoor when introducing them to the first key and showing a part of the level behind a wall when introducing them to passthrough platforms.
 This encourages the player to explore and discover which helped me in this level design and the idea came to me through this process of iterative design.
 Reused the gun pick up section previously to make the new section 2 as it was a decent spike in difficulty and pacing from section 1(I made a new portion of the level to introduce the gun in section 1).
+This section that I reused for Section 2 initially had only 1 moving platform but if the player missed the opportunity to jump on it, it took forever to come back so after a few playtests i ended up using 2 moving platforms so the platform came back faster and the player didn't have to wait too long.
 And modeled a new portion of the level for section 3 which jumps in difficulty from section 2 and forces the player to dash to the end of the level which satisfied the assignment specification.
 If I had more time I would expand on section 2 and 3, introducing new challenges with more moving platforms for example and also add more verticality to the level.
 Section 2 definitely needed a segment where the player would have to navigate from moving platform to moving platform while fighting chompers.